d12frosted/elpa-mirror/nongnu/evil-matchit-readme.txt

 2. Why use evil-matchit
 3. Install
 4. Set up
+..
+1. EVIL is used
+..
+2. EVIL is not used
 5. Usage
+..
+1. EVIL is used
+..
+2. EVIL is not used
 6. Advanced tips
 ..
 1. Support new major modes
 ..
 2. Use evilmi-select-items instead press "%" in evil-visual-state